Australia's industrial relations timeline

 2016 – Norfolk Island reform

-- Commonwealth laws (including the Fair Work Act 2009) extended to Norfolk Island by the Territories Legislation Amendment Act 2016.
-Norfolk Island to transition to the Fair Work Act in 3 stages, from 1 July 2016 until 1 July 2018.
+- Commonwealth laws (including the FW Act) extended to Norfolk Island by the Territories Legislation Amendment Act 2016.
+Norfolk Island to transition to the FW Act in 3 stages, from 1 July 2016 until 1 July 2018.

 2016 - Road Safety Remuneration System repealed